 Gloria Harmon, MS, is a retired hospital administrator.
 She worked for Sutter Health's Alta Bates Summit Medical Center for 33 years in various capacities, most recently as administrative director for rehabilitation, orthopedic, and skilled nursing services.
 Ms. Harmon has extensive experience in business development, physician recruitment and contracting, strategic planning, systems development, and fiscal oversight.
 She led the development of the Alta Bates Summit Regional Stroke Center, which received several specialty recognitions and awards.
 Ms. Harmon has served on several boards and advisory committees for health care and community organizations including the American Hospital Association, Rehabilitation and Long Term Care Section; California Hospital Association, Center for Medical Rehabilitation Services; Western Alliance of Rehabilitation; and the Ethnic Health Institute.

-Ms. Harmon earned two degrees in speech pathology and audiology; a bachelor’s from Hampton University and a master’s from San Diego State University.
+Ms. Harmon earned bachelor's degrees in speech pathology and audiology from Hampton University and a master’s degree from San Diego State University.

 Anna Kiger, DNP, became an SMU Regent in 2016 after joining Sutter Health as its chief nurse officer.
 With more than 30 years of clinical and health care executive leadership experience, Ms. Kiger leads Sutter Health’s efforts to advance the safe, high-value and high-quality care provided by nurses, professional and technical staff for the network's 3 million patients.
 She serves on the editorial boards for the Journal of Nursing Administration and the Journal of Healthcare Risk Management.